seanvaleo/cbyexample.com/README.md

  * Multi-line comments are written like this.
  */

-// Single-line comments are written like this
+// Single-line comments are written like this.
 ```

 ## Switch